Stroke warning signs & prevention tips

 If you think you may be at risk based on the information above, please speak with your doctor and discuss how you can mitigate your risk factors.
 Maintaining a healthy weight, eating a balanced diet with plenty of fruit and vegetables, drinking an adequate amount of water, and avoiding cigarettes and alcohol are all helpful in preventing a stroke, as well as a range of other medical conditions.

-For more information, or if you have any questions, please contact our team at UMC today.
+For more information on living with strokes or receiving care and rehabilitation services for someone who has experienced a stroke, or if you have any questions, please contact our team at UMC today.
 We look forward to hearing from you.